The Last Safety System: Why the AI Rebels Inside Big Tech Might Be All We've Got

 They weren’t.
 They aren’t.
 Not yet.

 What you can do right now — before this hardens further — is name the pattern, demand the mechanism, and refuse the narrative that says this is too complex for democratic input.
 It is not.
-The questions are simple.
+The questions are precise.

 The mechanism is binding law with inspection authority — applied to AI deployments in defence and national security, the one domain every existing framework specifically exempts.
 That is the gap.
 Naming it is not complexity.
 It is a specific, articulable demand that any elected representative can be asked to make.